Tetrarch (band)

 Tetrarch is an American heavy metal band originally from Atlanta, Georgia, now based in Los Angeles.
 They have released three EPs, five singles and three albums.
-The albums consist of "Freak" (released in 2017), "Unstable" (released in 2021) and "The Ugly Side Of Me" (released in 2025).
-The group's most recent single "Best of Luck" was released in 2025.

 History

-Formation, Pravda EP, The Will to Fight EP (2007–2012)
+Formation, Pravda EP, The Will to Fight EP (2006–2012)

-Tetrarch was formed in Atlanta in 2007 by Diamond Rowe and Josh Fore.
+Tetrarch was formed in Atlanta in 2006 by Diamond Rowe and Josh Fore.
 According to lead guitarist Diamond Rowe, "Tetrarch began their live shows in the local scene, playing their first show at the 7 Venue in Douglasville, Georgia.
 They spent the rest of 2007 perfecting their live performance by playing close to 100 shows, which started a buzz in the Atlanta area.
 They released their first EP, Pravda in the summer of 2008, which was recorded at Ledbelly Studios by Matthew Washburn.
 To support their first release, Tetrarch continued to play in Atlanta while expanding their reach regionally with mini tours in the south east.
 In 2009, Tetrarch started working with producer Russ-T Cobb at Bang Studios in Atlanta.
 The band released the "Disciples of Sorrow" single from those sessions.
 The single caught the attention of Atlanta's biggest Rock Station, "Project 9-6-1" (96.1FM), where the band was featured for multiple weeks on the air.
 Tetrarch hit the studio again in late 2010 with producer Matthew Laplant at Bieler Bros studio in Pompano Beach, FL".
 On May 5, 2011, while the EP was being finished, they were asked to play the main stage, supporting Avenged Sevenfold, Seether, and Alter Bridge at Verizon Wireless Amphitheater in Atlanta.
 With this performance, the band saw their fan base continue to grow.
 As a result, the band released their biggest EP to date, The Will to Fight, in the summer of 2011.
 "We Are The Hunters", the first single released from the EP, quickly gained attention from the metal blogs and consumers.
 In the summer of 2011, Tetrarch got their first taste at extensive touring by doing a 40-day east coast tour in support of the EP.
 The band finished the year off with a few hometown shows in Atlanta and made preparations for the busy year that was ahead of them.
 According to OurStage.com, Tetrarch reached two "Top 100 and three Top 40 finishes" with this EP.
 In the summer of 2012, Tetrarch was in Audiohammer Studios in Sanford, FL with Jason Suecof and Eyal Levi working on a their Relentless EP, a follow-up to 2011's The Will to Fight.